ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

                    \------------------------------------/
 ~~~

-Issuers provide a Private and Public Key, denoted skI and pkI, respectively,
+Issuers provide a Private and Public Key, denoted `skI` and `pkI` respectively,
 used to produce tokens as input to the protocol.
 See {{issuer-configuration}}
-for how this key pair is generated.
+for how this key-pair is generated.

 Clients provide the following as input to the issuance protocol:

-- Issuer name, identifying the Issuer.
+- Issuer name: identifies the Issuer.
 This is typically a host name that
   can be used to construct HTTP requests to the Issuer.
-- Issuer Public Key pkI, with a key identifier `token_key_id` computed as
+- Issuer Public Key: `pkI`, with a key identifier `token_key_id` computed as
   described in {{issuer-configuration}}.
-- Challenge value `challenge`, an opaque byte string.
+- Challenge value: `challenge`, an opaque byte string.
 For example, this might
   be provided by the redemption protocol in {{AUTHSCHEME}}.

 Given this configuration and these inputs, the two messages exchanged in
 this protocol are described below.
 This section uses notation described in
 {{OPRF, Section 4}}, including SerializeElement and DeserializeElement,
 SerializeScalar and DeserializeScalar, and DeriveKeyPair.

+`Ne` and `Ns` are as defined in {{OPRF, Section 4}} for OPRF(P-384, SHA-384).

 ## Client-to-Issuer Request {#private-request}